Meatless But Not Hapless

 Thus, if you include two servings of a variety of plant-based protein with each meal—breakfast, lunch and dinner—and a serving with a snack or two each day, you will easily provide enough protein for your body’s needs.
 When you consider all of the varieties of nuts, seeds, nut butters, beans, whole grains and even meat analogs available, it should not be difficult to find your six to nine servings of plant-based protein each day.

-There are two vitamins that are of particular concern to vegetarians, Vitamin B12 and Vitamin D.
+There are two vitamins that are of particular concern in vegetarian nutrition--Vitamin B12 and Vitamin D.

 Vitamin B12 is special among the B vitamins because it contains cobalt, which is a metallic element.
 The presence of this ion is the basis for all the specialized functions of Vitamin B12, including its role as part of a co-enzyme important in new cell formation, its involvement in releasing energy from fats and protein and its importance in helping to make hemoglobin.

 It is also unique among vitamins because it is found almost exclusively in animal foods.
 A deficiency of Vitamin B12 is uncommon because the body is able to continuously reuse this B vitamin.
 However, if the stomach does not contain the proper amount of hydrochloric acid, there may be poor absorption of Vitamin B12.
 This is particularly prevalent among the elderly, who may have developed gastritis, a chronic inflammation of the lining of the stomach.

 It is recommended that healthy adults get about 2.4 micrograms of Vitamin B12 each day, a very small amount.
 However, not all sources of Vitamin B12 are created equal.
 There are some plant-based foods on the market whose labels suggest that they are a good source of Vitamin B12.
 However, the form the vitamin takes may not be a form that is available to your body.
 This is why Vitamin B12 is an important topic in vegetarian nutrition.